LSB Industries Inc. (LXU) Just Got Our Attention

 Sponsored

-The average price from analysts is $24.73, which is -$0.62 below the current price.
+The average price from analysts is $24.73, which is $1.79 above the current price.
 LXU currently public float of 81.89M and currently shorts hold a 1.00% ratio of that float.
-Today, the average trading volume of LXU was 664.68K shares.
+Today, the average trading volume of LXU was 707.20K shares.

 LXU’s Market Performance